dainst/idai-field/README.md

 ## Configuration

-Prior to starting or e2e testing the app, it is necessary that config files are provided.
-`npm run build` does this automatically for you.
-Detailed information on how the app can be configurated can be found [here](config).
+Prior to starting or e2e testing the app, it is necessary that config files are provided (`npm run build` does this automatically for you when the repo is cloned freshly, but detailed information on how the app can be configurated can be obtained from [here](config)).

 ## Unit - Testing